millenniumdude/captsone2-porfolio-website/README.md

 # captsone2-porfolio-website
-# this is my porfolio website
+This is my porfolio website
-# do check it out.
+Do check it out.
-# Thank You❤️
+Thank You❤️